gaesa/mpv-hold-accelerate/README.md

 RIGHT script-binding hold-accelerate@fast
 ```

+## Configuration

-You can also change the default temporary speed, as shown below:
+You can change the default temporary speed, as shown below:

 ```
 # ~/.config/mpv/script-opts/hold_accelerate.conf
 fastSpeed=2
 slowSpeed=0.25
 ```

+To enable speed transition animation, set `animation=yes`.
+By default, this option is set to `no`.

 ## FAQ